 Paul Harris is a longtime referee for AYSO who officiated at an estimated 1,700 games.
 He also served as the director of officiating and as national chief referee.
 He helped organize the first AYSO soccer camp and has written 19 books on soccer, including the classic Fair or Foul.

 Bill Hughes is one of AYSO founders.
 He served as the organization's first executive secretary.
 As AYSO began to take shape, he insisted the "Everyone Plays' philosophy had to stay.
 "I stood up and told them, 'If you do not let everyone play, you will ruin the program.'"

-Norm Jackson in the mid '60s, officiated at AYSO's first championship game.
+In the mid 1960s, Norm Jackson officiated at AYSO's first championship game.
 He also served as a volunteer coach and national director of coaching.
 After his days at AYSO, he coached the North Torrance high School soccer team and then El Camino College Junior College teams.
 He went on to be an announcer at professional soccer games.

 George "Scotty" Kay played professional soccer in Scotland before he moved to the United States.
 He was AYSO's first coach in 1964.
 He focused is energy on player development and making training enjoyable.
 His commitment to his youth athletes caused many to call him "the best coach ever."
 He died in 1995.

 Sigi Schmid played fullback for the first AYSO team ever, coach George "Scotty" Kay's Firefighters.
 He went on to play at UCLA, where he was the first American ever recruited to the Bruins' soccer team.
 He became the UCLA soccer coach in 1984.
 In 1994, he was the assistant coach for the U.S. National Team during the World Cup.
 Sigi was the head coach of the Los Angeles Galaxy from 1999-2004.
 While Sigi was the head coach for the Crew in 2008, the Crew won the MLS championship.
 Sigi currently is head coach of the Seattle Sounders.